References NEW layout!!

 Click on an entry in the fingerprint column to go to an overview page for that fingerprint.

-If a fingerprint is followed by two numbers in parentheses these numbers are essentially a summary of the overview page.
+In some listings the fingerprint is followed by two numbers in parentheses these numbers are essentially a summary of the overview page.
 They have the following meaning:

 - the first number is the number of books in which this fingerprint by this composer was published